abinit/abinit/doc/tutorial/compilation.md

 0000000000000f60 T dfftw_plan_many_dft_r2c_
 00000000000040d0 T dfftw_plan_many_dft_r2c__
 ```

--->
+If you are using a FFTW3 library without Fortran API, the ABINIT configure script will complain that the library
+cannot be called from Fortran and you will need to dig into *config.log* to understand what's going on.

 !!! note

     At present, there is no need to compile FFTW with MPI support because ABINIT implements its own
     version of the MPI-FFT algorithm based on the sequential FFTW version.
     The MPI algorithm implemented in ABINIT is optimized for plane-waves codes
     as it supports zero-padding and composite transforms for the applications of the local part of the KS potential.

 ## Installing MPI